 Step 2: Submit a completely filled-out application form and self-assessment guide for your chosen course

-Bring 3 passport size colored picture (with collar and white background).
+Submit the two accomplished forms and also bring 3 passport size colored picture (with collar and white background).
 Your name should also be printed at the back of the picture.

 Step 3: Proceed to the assessment center’s cashier and pay the assessment fee